tygeplater/Microservices-Final-Project/README.md

 # API Documentation

 ## F1-Service API Endpoints
-Basic documentation for the F1-Service Endpoints
+Basic documentation for the F1-Service Endpoints, if you need more information go to `localhost:8000/docs` for the F1-Service Swagger documentation.

 ### GET /api/session-info
 This endpoint gets the timing information for each driver in a particular session.
 And it works with query parameters.